FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

    The appropriate user role dependent representation of ``/foo.php`` will then be returned to the client.

-After this happened the first time, the hash can be cached by the proxy server for this client, moving step 2-4 into the cache.
-After the page is in cache, subsequent requests from clients that got the same hash can be served from the cache as well.
+After the first time, the hash lookup response for this client can be cached by the proxy server, moving step 2-4 into the cache.
+After the page is in cache, subsequent requests from other clients that recieved the same hash can be served from the cache as well.

 .. note::

-    If your application starts sessions for anonymous users, you will get one hash lookup request for each of those users.
-Your application can return the same hash for authenticated users with no special privileges as for anonymous users with a session cookie.

     When using the Symfony HttpCache, you can configure the UserContextListener with a fixed hash to use in case there are neither cookie nor authentication information.
 If you configure the hash to use, the hash lookup is skipped in the case of anonymous requests.

+    If your application starts sessions for anonymous users, you will need one hash lookup request for each of those users.
+Your application can return the same hash for authenticated users with no special privileges as for anonymous users with a session cookie.

 .. warning::

-    For users with a session cookie, the hash lookup can not be avoided as the proxy server can not know which session cookies indicate a logged in user and which an anonymous session.
-When using the Symfony HttpCache with the user context, you have to be careful about cache size as every unique user will lead to a cache entry.
-Symfony HttpCache has no built-in functionality to clear old cache entries, so the cache folder will just keep growing.
+    With a session cookie, the hash lookup can not be avoided, because the proxy server can not know which session cookies indicate a logged in user and which an anonymous session.
+When using the Symfony HttpCache with the user context, you will have a problem because all variants are saved into the same file on disk.
+The problem is increased by HttpCache not evicting old variants.
+The cache file that holds the hash lookup request will just keep growing.

 Proxy Client Configuration
 --------------------------